matplotlib/matplotlib/doc/devel/coding_guide.rst

 * Make sure the Travis tests are passing before merging.

-  - The Travis tests automatically test the code on all of the Python versions Matplotlib supports when a pull request is created or updated.
+  - Whenever a pull request is created or updated, Travis automatically runs the test suite on all versions of Python supported by Matplotlib.
     The `tox` support in Matplotlib may be useful for testing locally.

 * Do not self merge, except for 'small' patches to un-break the CI.